elizabethgarza/Spanish-Diacriticizer/README.md

 ![Image 7-22-20 at 1 51 AM](https://user-images.githubusercontent.com/43279348/88139573-f8b39e80-cbbd-11ea-9a0a-8295e99d8589.jpg)

-### Description of data set
+### Melliza statistics.

-A total of 3710 mellizas were extracted from a 2.2 GB corpus of text from Wikipedia containing approximately 19 million Spanish sentences.
+- A total of 3710 mellizas were extracted from the corpus.

+#TODO:
+ - [ ] provide a histogram of frequency distribution
+ - [ ] provide a snapshop of the csv table

 ## Methodology